fair-search/fairsearch-fair-for-elasticsearch/README.md

 [![Build Status](https://travis-ci.org/fair-search/fairsearch-elasticsearch-plugin.svg?branch=master)](https://travis-ci.org/fair-search/fairsearch-elasticsearch-plugin)
 [![Maintainability](https://api.codeclimate.com/v1/badges/d1782dfbff41827f33f9/maintainability)](https://codeclimate.com/github/fair-search/fairsearch-elasticsearch-plugin/maintainability)

 The Fair Search Elasticsearch plugin uses machine learning to provide a fair search result with relevant protected and non protected classes.

+:warning: This is a work in progress, will be launched officially end of November 2018.

 # What this plugin does...